nss-evening-cohort-13/webpack-template/README.md

 ## Get Started

-1. **Fork (do not clone) this repository.** Click the Fork button in the upper-right hand corner of the page.
+### Set up your repository
+1. Create your own repo called `webpack-template`
-1. Clone YOUR fork of this repository to your local machine with `git clone`.
+1. **CLONE (do not fork) this repository.** Clone this repository to your local machine with `git clone`.
+1. Change the `remote` on your local to the repo you just created (you should know how to do this.
+If not, google it!)
+1. Push the contents from your local machine up to your repo master branch.

+### Starting the Project
 1. Open the `package.json` file and change the `name` property to the name of your application, and `author` to  your name.
-1. From your command line, be in the root directory and run `npm install`.
+1. From your command line, be in the root directory and run `npm install` OR `npm i` for short.
 1. To start your application, run `npm start`

 ### If you see this, you are set to go!
 ![LIT](./documentation/lit-screen.png)

+**NOTE:** Changes you make to the project will make the browser reload on save...no more hard refresh unless something goes wrong.

 ## Other Important Tidbits
 ### Console messages
 From this time forward, you will be expected to have a clean console in order for your assignments to be approved.
 This means that the use of `console.log` is acceptable **_(debugger is WAY better though)_** while developing, but will throw a warning in your console like the image below, but all `logs` will have to be removed.
 You may use `console.error` and `console.warn` in your code however.